Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Details on the calculation of , , , and from DMFT

 \subsection{Order parameter and coherence length}

 Generally, the superconducting order parameter carries an orbital dependence.
-The superconducting pairing in \ACchem, however, is orbital diagonal.
+The superconducting pairing in A$_3$C$_{60}$, however, is orbital diagonal.
 Because of this, we perform an orbital average over the self-energy components $\Sigma^ {\mathrm{N}}$ and $\Sigma^{\mathrm{AN}}$ in each iteration step of the DMFT loop such that they are diagonal matrices in orbital space with degenerate entries ($\Sigma^{\mathrm{(A)N}}_{\alpha\gamma} = \delta_{\alpha\gamma}\,\Sigma^{\mathrm{(A)N}}$).
-As a result, we explicitly prevent spontaneous orbital symmetry breaking in the normal self-energy~\cite{Hoshino2017} and the anomalous Green function $F$ also becomes a degenerate, diagonal matrix in orbital space.
-This allows us to work with a single-component OP for which we take the local anomalous Green function\footnote{Another option to define the OP is the superconducting gap $\Delta = Z\Sigma^{\mathrm{AN}}$ that can be calculated from the anomalous self-energy $\Sigma^{\mathrm{AN}}$ and quasiparticle weight $Z$~\cite{Scalapino1966,Takimoto1998,Gull2014,Dong2022}.
+As a result, we explicitly prevent spontaneous orbital symmetry breaking in the self-energy [\href{https://doi.org/10.1103/physrevlett.118.177002}{73}] and the anomalous Green function $F$ also becomes a degenerate, diagonal matrix in orbital space.
+This allows us to work with a single-component OP for which we take the local anomalous Green function (c.f.~Eq.~(5) of the main text)

+Another option to define the OP is the superconducting gap $\Delta$, c.f.~Note \ref{sec:SC_gap}.
 Since, here, $F$ and $\Delta$ are orbital diagonal, they can be equivalently used for defining the OP as they have the same $\bm{q}$- and $T$-dependence.
-Taking $\Delta$ as the OP would change the relative scaling of the GL free energy because of $\Delta \approx \mathcal{U}_{\mathrm{eff}}F$ with an effective pairing potential $\mathcal{U}_{\mathrm{eff}}$ which is not of importance for determining $\xi$ from the OP.} (c.f.
-Eq.
-(5) of the main text)
+Taking $\Delta$ as the OP would change the relative scaling of the GL free energy because of $\Delta \approx \mathcal{U}_{\mathrm{eff}}F$ with an effective pairing potential $\mathcal{U}_{\mathrm{eff}}$ which is not of importance for determining $\xi(T)$ from the OP.

-In Fig.~\ref{fig:OP_xi_extraction}, we show the normal ($G$, $\bar{G}$) and anomalous ($F$) Green functions on imaginary time for different values of $q = |\bm{q}|$ where we also indicate the point of taking $|\Psi_q|$ at $\tau=0^+$.
+In Figure~\ref{fig:OP_xi_extraction}a, we show the normal ($G$, $\bar{G}$) and anomalous ($F$) Green functions on imaginary time for different values of $q = |\bm{q}|$ where we also indicate the point of taking $|\Psi_q|$ at $\tau=0^+$.
 The amplitude of $F$ is reduced by increasing $q$, whereas $G$ and $\bar{G}$ change only slightly.
 Interestingly, the anomalous Green function is a \mbox{non-monotonous function of $\tau$.}